Honda Gyro: Honda Gyro X

 This first Gyro was introduced in October 1982.
 It has front and rear tie-down racks, small low-pressure tires combined with a limited slip differential for good performance on slick surfaces like snow and mud, and a "one push" parking brake.
 135,226 were sold by May 2002.

 It is intended as an inexpensive vehicle.
 Honda's suggested retail price for the basic Gyro X in 2008 is ¥252,000, making it comparable with the simple 49cc Honda Zoomer scooter at ¥236,250.

 Honda's early marketing contains the Engrish acronym Great Your Recreation Original.

+Second generation (X)

+The second generation Gyro X, introduced in March 2008, switched to the TA03E engine, a four-stroke, four-valve single-cylinder design with a maximum output of 3.4 kW at 7500 rpm and 4.4 Nm at 7000 rpm.

 Honda Gyro UP

 The Gyro UP was introduced in October 1985.
 It differs from the Gyro X by replacing the front and rear tie-down racks with a single heavy-duty baggage platform fixed directly to the rear engine pod, giving the appearance of a scooter pick-up truck.
-This platform has a rubber-mat loading area of 450 mm × 570mm that is rated for 30 kg.
+This platform has a rubber-mat loading area of 450 mm × 570 mm that is rated for 30 kg.
 Honda claims it is sized for a twenty-bottle beer crate, a container that is roughly similar to the plastic milk crate common in other countries.

 The standard Gyro UP does not come with the roof-type fairing or box shown in the accompanying photograph.
 This fairing is an aftermarket modification by the company MRD.

+Gyro e

+In March 2021, Honda released the Gyro e:, comparable in design to the Gyro UP with a rear cargo shelf and no forward tie-down.
+It is equipped with an electric AC synchronous traction motor (designated EF13M) drawing from two removable Honda Mobile Power Pack lithium-ion batteries.
+Output is 3.2 kW at 5800 RPM and 13 Nm at 2300 RPM, with an estimated range of 72 km at a steady 30 km/h speed.